Shiriny24/colossus/docs/source/index.rst

 Colossus is an acronym for **CO**\ smology, ha\ **LO** and large-\ **S**\ cale **S**\ tr\ **U**\ cture tool\ **S**\ .
-As the name suggests, Colossus constitutes a collection of modules pertaining to cosmology and dark matter halos, the most important of which are:
+As the name suggests, Colossus constitutes a collection of modules pertaining to cosmology and dark matter halos, including:

-* \ **cosmology**\ : Cosmological calculations with an emphasis on structure formation applications (power spectrum, variance, correlation function, peaks in Gaussian random fields and such).
+* Cosmological calculations with an emphasis on structure formation applications.
+  (power spectrum, variance, correlation function, peaks in Gaussian random fields and more).
-* \ **halo.profile**\ : Implementation of general and specific density profiles (including the
+* General and specific halo density profiles (including the NFW, Einasto, and Diemer & Kravtsov 2014 profiles).
-  NFW and Diemer & Kravtsov 2014 profiles), pseudo-evolution, and alternative radius and mass definitions such as the splashback radius.
+* Spherical overdensity halo masses, conversion between mass definitions, pseudo-evolution, and alternative radius and mass definitions such as the splashback radius.
-* \ **halo.concentration**\ : A large range of models for the concentration-mass relation (including the Diemer & Kravtsov 2015 model), with a conversion to arbitrary mass definitions.
+* A large range of models for the concentration-mass relation, including a conversion to arbitrary mass definitions.

 Colossus is developed with the following design goals in mind: